openxpki/openxpki/doc/quickstart.rst

     aptitude install libopenxpki-perl openxpki-i18n

-*Note: We are currently facing issues with the package signing process, therefore the package signatures are not properly validated and you will get an "untrusted package" warning on debian and a "gpg error" on ubuntu.
-We are working on this issue (see #181).*
+*Note: It looks like we solved this for debian but the ubuntu signatures are still "broken" and installing on ubuntu causes a "gpg error".
+We are still working on this issue (see #181).*

 You should now restart the apache server to activate the new config::